ThreeSixtyGiving/standard/documentation/guidance/making-updates.md

 For further guidance about making changes to your data to note variations to your grants, <a href="https://www.threesixtygiving.org/2020/04/20/covid19-guidance-on-tagging-and-tracking-changes-to-existing-grants/" target="_blank">see our blog post.</a>

 Making amendments to your 360Giving data can be done manually, by taking a copy of your published data file and making the necessary changes.
 You then save the file and re-upload it to your website, replacing the current file.

-The process to make an update of your data might involve running the same report from the earlier grant data but increasing the latest grant date to cover the period you want to update to.
-This report will include information about grants you've already published and newer grants, reflecting any changes that have been made in your system since you last published your data.

-However this process is only possible if you do not make significant changes to your data to get it ready for publication, so that the information in your system matches what is in your 360Giving data file.

-If you have edited the information in the file – for example to amend description text to make it suitable for publishing openly – then you will need to manually amend or remove grants in your existing published grants data.

 ### Changing how your name appears in 360Giving tools
 The name of the funding organisation that appears on GrantNav and 360Insights is derived from the 360Giving data that is published.
 This means that to update how your name appears you need to update the text in the Funding Org:Name column in your data, and then re-publish the file(s).

 The name that appears on the 360Giving Data Registry is controlled by 360Giving.
 For any queries about the process to change the name in your data, and to request an amendment to the 360Giving Data Registry please contact the 360Giving Helpdesk via <support@threesixtygiving.org>.